 - 8cc C compiler – My hobby compiler.
 It is a small but full-fledged compiler that is intended to support all C11 language features.
 It is powerful enough to host itself on Linux/x86-64.
-For the development history, see How I wrote a self-hosting C compiler in 40 days.

 - The Go Programming Language – Implemented various performance optimizations and fixed bugs as a committer.
 (List of patches)